| Fukuoka 26-B Keisen

 Overall view of camp (how it looks today)

 Train loading station

-News Story: From the Japan Times - proof of slave labor being used at Aso Mines.
-In post war report, Aso mines denied responsibility for the two deaths even though they happened over two months after arrival.
+News Story: From the Japan Times - proof of slave labor being used at Aso Mines (see also here).
+In post-war report, Aso Mining denied responsibility for the two deaths even though they happened over two months after arrival.
 Both died from effects of severe malnutrition.
-Underwood article in the Asia-Pacific Journal, and this article; Shukan Gendai Article with English translation.
+Underwood article in the Asia-Pacific Journal, and this article; Shukan Gendai article with English translation.